VictoriaClarize632/VictoriaClarize632/README.md

     <p>
     <h1>A walkthrough of my business journey: small samgyupsal business</h1>
  <h2 id="me"> Introduction</h3>
  <p>Hello!
-I’m Victoria Clarize Lozada, a 3rd year, BSIS student of WVSU and budding entrepreneur.
-I’m passionate about exploring new business opportunities and eager to share my journey with others.</p>
+I’m Victoria Clarize Lozada, a third-year BSIS student at WVSU and an aspiring entrepreneur.
+I’m passionate about exploring new business opportunities and excited to share my journey with others.
+My family has a deep-rooted passion for cooking, and we specialize in preparing homemade meals delivered through food riders.
+At 17, I first conceived the idea of starting a business and presented a proposal to my mother and older siblings.
+This led to the opening of our first physical restaurant.

 <h2 id="deets"> About the Business</h2>
 <p>